Bhavukarora03/Hackintosh--gigabyte-z390-i5-9600k/README.md

 * CSM - Disabled
 * secure boot - Disabled
 * Windows 8/10 featured - windows 8/10 WHQL
+* CGF lock - Disbaled (Please make sure if you have this disable this bc opencore 0.82 wont be able to boot)

 ## Whats working - Everything!